 Saltwater gargles are easy and cheap to make.
 The ADA recommend adding half of a teaspoon (tsp) of salt to 8 ounces of warm water, then mixing until they are combined.

 An alternative recipe involves adding baking soda to the saltwater solution.
-For example, the ACS recommend combining the following to make a saltwater gargle:
+For example, the

 - 1 qt water

 - 1 tsp salt

 To use the saltwater gargle:

 - Take as much of the solution into the mouth as is comfortable.

 - Gargle the salt water around the back of the throat.

 - Rinse around the mouth, teeth, and gums.